 We get this question often, and there are good reasons to be skeptical of companies offering services in the cryptocurrencies and digital asset space.
 To alleviate such concerns regarding the security of this platform, we've put together the following list of measures in place to protect our users' accounts from unauthorized access:

 - Quadency offers two factor authentication on all user accounts.

 - Strong passwords are required for every user account.

 - All sensitive user information is encrypted both in transit and at rest.
-Quadency uses AWS, AWS has a proven track record for physical security and internal controls.
+Quadency uses AWS, who has a proven track record for physical security and internal controls.
 More information can be found here.

 - User passwords are stored encrypted using Bcrypt as per industry standards.

 - Exchange API keys are stored encrypted using Bcrypt as per industry standards and only decrypted when syncing account information or when the user performs actions against their linked accounts.

-- Quadency uses world-class standards to shield your data from unauthorized intrusion.
+- Quadency uses world-class standards to shield user data from unauthorized intrusion.
 It is always protected with multiple layers of encryption (256-bit encryption over the network).
 All website data is transmitted over encrypted Transport Layer Security (“TLS”) connections (i.e., HTTPS).

 - Quadency leverages the content-security policy (“CSP”) and HTTP Strict Transport Security (“HSTS”) features in modern browsers.